-Heat Transfer Workshop 7 Results

-Name

-You are tasked with making some simple measurements to prove or disprove this argument by inserting a piece of cloth over the metal and then the insulation (carpet).
+Name Heat Transfer Workshop 7 Results You are tasked with making some simple measurements to prove or disprove this argument by inserting a piece of cloth over the metal and then the insulation (for example carpet or a mattress).
 Use your hand as a heat source on the heat flux sensor like you did in Workshop 5.
 This time compare the results while also adding a piece of cloth.
-Take about 20 or 30 seconds of data for each of the four combinations:

-- a) sensor directly on the metal block. - b) cloth between the sensor and the metal piece. - c) sensor directly on the carpet. - d) cloth between the sensor and the carpet.
+Take about 20 or 30 seconds of data for each of the four combinations: a) sensor directly on the metal piece from your kit.b) cloth between the sensor and the metal piece.c) sensor directly on the insulation.d) cloth between the sensor and the insulation.
 1. Plot the heat flux values for each case and compare the resulting curves all on one graph.
 Attach your graph.

-Calculate the approximate ratios of heat flux with and without the cloth for the same time after application of your hand (average several values from 10 to 20 seconds after the peak to provide a good comparison):

-Metal: q"with cloth/q"without cloth =

-Carpet: q"with cloth/q"without cloth =

-- 2. What is the change in thermal resistance by placing the cloth onto the carpet? (measurement uncertainty is at least 5%) - 3.
-What is the change in thermal resistance by placing the cloth onto the metal? - 4.
-Why is there a difference between the effects of putting the same cloth on carpet versus metal? - 5.
-What is the answer to the original dispute?
+Calculate the approximate ratios of heat flux with and without the cloth for the same time after application of your hand (average several values from 10 to 20 seconds after the peak to provide a good comparison): Metal: q "with cloth/ q "without cloth = Insulation: q "with cloth/ q "without cloth = 2.
+What is the change in thermal resistance by placing the cloth onto the insulation? (measurement uncertainty is at least 5%) 3.
+What is the change in thermal resistance by placing the cloth onto the metal?
+4. Why is there a difference between the effects of putting the same cloth on insulation versus metal?
+5. What is the answer to the original dispute?
 Will adding the cloth make a difference for the building?

-How does the cloth make a difference in what you feel?
+Why?
+6. How does the cloth make a difference in what you feel?

-6. The cloth could be representative of fouling in a heat exchanger.
+7. The cloth could be representative of fouling in a heat exchanger.
 What does this tell you about when fouling will or will not be important in heat exchangers?